 Who should NOT take this medication?

-- is allergic to fosinopril or to any of the ingredients of the medication
+- are allergic to fosinopril or any ingredients of the medication

-- has a history of angioedema (a serious allergic reaction that causes the area around the throat and tongue to swell) after taking any ACE inhibitors (e.g., captopril, enalapril, lisinopril, ramipril)
+- have a history of angioedema (a serious allergic reaction that causes the area around the throat and tongue to swell) after taking any ACE inhibitors (e.g., captopril, enalapril, lisinopril, ramipril)